mdolab/pyoptsparse/paper/paper.md

 Complex step [@Martins2003] on the other hand, still requires the same number of function evaluations.
 However, by perturbing each design variable along the imaginary axis, subtractive cancellation errors are avoided.
 As a result, by taking very small steps, derivatives can be accurate down to machine precision.
-Of course, the user must make sure that the objective and constraint functions can be evaluated correctly with complex design variables.
+To use this feature, the user must make sure that the objective and constraint functions can be evaluated correctly with complex design variables.

 ## Optimizer-independent problem scaling
 pyOptSparse offers optimizer-independent scaling for individual design variables, objective and constraints.